The liver is the largest gland in the body and provides a number of essential functions, these include;

 - Stores the fat soluble vitamins; A, K, E, and D and water soluble B12, along with iron and copper.

-- Glucose in excess that is not turned into glycogen is converted into triglycerides and stored within adipose tissue.
+- Glucose in excess is converted into triglycerides and stored within adipose tissue.

 - Synthesis of plasma proteins.